ahlashkari/NTLFlowLyzer/README.md

-# NetFlowMeter
+# NLFlowLyzer
 TODO: update these values:
 ![](https://img.shields.io/github/stars/pandao/editor.md.svg) ![](https://img.shields.io/github/forks/pandao/editor.md.svg) ![](https://img.shields.io/github/tag/pandao/editor.md.svg) ![](https://img.shields.io/github/release/pandao/editor.md.svg) ![](https://img.shields.io/github/issues/pandao/editor.md.svg)

-The NetFlowMeter is an open source tool that generates Biflows of netwrok-layer from pcap files, and extracts features from these flows.
+The NLFlowLyzer is an open source tool that generates Biflows of netwrok-layer from pcap files, and extracts features from these flows.

-NetFlowMeter is a network-layer traffic flow generator.
+NLFlowLyzer is a network-layer traffic flow generator.
 It can be used to generate bidirectional flows, where the first packet determines the forward (source to destination) and backward (destination to source) directions, hence the statistical time-related features can be calculated separately in the forward and backward directions.
 Additional functionalities include, selecting features from the list of existing features, adding new features, and controlling the duration of flow timeout.

 NOTE: TCP flows are usually terminated upon connection teardown (by FIN packet) while UDP flows are terminated by a flow timeout.
 The flow timeout value can be assigned arbitrarily by the individual scheme e.g., 600 seconds for both TCP and UDP.